 Note: CPR breathing coaching prompts can be set through the Rescue options menu option listed on the AED Main Menu screen.
 The factory default setting provides prompts for chest compressions only (no breathing).

 Breathing prompts can be included either by changing the menu option (refer to "CPR Breathing" in Section 8.8 of this manual) or by pressing a softkey button during rescue (refer to "Rescue Breathing Options Softkey Icon" in Section 4.5)

-Section 4.5).
 Voice Text "Begin CPR now" Begin CPR Now Purpose: This indicates that the user should begin performing CPR immediately.
 The unit will not monitor the patient's ECG rhythm during this CPR period.
 "Give Compressions" Give "xx" Compressions Purpose: This indicates that the user should begin CPR compressions immediately.
 The unit will emit a beep at the rate that compressions should be given.
-"Continue" "Continue for 1 minute 'xx' seconds" Continue "xx" Seconds Purpose: This indicates that the user should continue performance that the unit is still operating normally.
-The unit will mandatory two minute CPR period. · several seconds of the CPR period to let the operator know that the unit is still operating normally and that the CPR period is ending.
+"Continue" "Continue for 1 minute 'xx' seconds" Continue "xx" Seconds Purpose: This indicates that the user should continue performing CPR.
+This phrase is spoken to let the user know that the unit is still operating normally.
+The unit will not be monitoring the patient's ECG rhythm during this mandatory two minute CPR period.
+"Ending in 5, 4, 3, 2, 1" Ending in "xx" Seconds Purpose: This indicates that the user should prepare to fini several seconds of the CPR period to let the operator know period is ending. , ,